 Statement credits will give you a taste of luxury, but not the full bite

 The American Express® Green Card’s two standout statement credits definitely caught my attention — I haven’t seen any of them on offer from another U.S. credit card.

 The problem is that these credits might not actually earn you much value relative to their additional costs.
 Clear is expensive, at $179 per year for a full membership, so your credit will pay for a little more than half the regular cost.
 LoungeBuddy charges for its lounges on a per-visit basis, but that $100 credit might only comp you somewhere from one to four visits a year.

 And neither program is widely available — Clear is only in 56 airports in 30 cities, and LoungeBuddy has partner lounges in just 31 airports (with none at LAX, to name one notable absence).

 No matter how you use these perks, you’re likely to have to spend money on top of the credits.
 But if you have to spend money on something you weren’t already planning to buy to get the discount, is it really a discount?

 The rest of the rewards are a mixed bag

 The rest of the American Express® Green Card’s rewards program offers a mix of good and bad.

 At first glance, the 30,000-point welcome bonus seems low for a travel card with this kind of annual fee, even with a relatively low spending requirement to earn it.
-Based on our winter 2020 point valuation of 2.18 cents each when you transfer your American Express Membership Rewards® to Delta SkyMiles®, we estimate the bonus value at $396, which isn’t especially high for a travel rewards card.
+Based on our winter 2020 point valuation of 2.18 cents each when you transfer your American Express Membership Rewards® to Delta SkyMiles®, we estimate the bonus could be worth $654, which isn’t bad for a travel rewards card.